theoyjy/TCDNotes/Machine Learning/Weekly Assignments/week3/Week 3 Answers.md

 From the feature weights, it can be observed that as $C$ increases, $\alpha$ and bias decrease, resulting in less penalization on misclassified points.
 Consequently, the feature weights increase as the model focuses on fitting the data points more accurately, leading to a greater number of non-zero weights.
 This indicates that the model becomes more complex, capturing more details of data, which may increase the risk of overfitting if not managed properly.

 ## c
 The figure displays four Lasso prediction plots, each illustrating the scattered original data points and a prediction plane produced by the model for different values of $C$.
+The predictions are made on a grid that slightly exceeds the range of the training data, with the grid extending 0.1 beyond each edge of the data range, ensuring a comprehensive visualization of the model's behavior across the input space.

-In the first plot (Lasso $C=1$), the prediction is a flat plane, indicating that the model is underfitting the data.
-As $C$ increases to 10, the prediction becomes a curved plane that fits the data much more accurately, showing the model's ability to capture the underlying pattern.
-In the subsequent plots, as $C$ increases further to 100 and 1000, the prediction plane remains similarly curved, with minimal noticeable changes.
+In the first plot (Lasso $C=1$), the prediction is a flat plane, indicating that the model is underfitting the data, likely due to strong regularization.
+As $C$ increases to 10, the prediction becomes a curved plane that fits the data much more accurately, showing the model's improved ability to capture the underlying pattern.

+In the subsequent plots, as $C$ increases further to 100 and 1000, the prediction plane remains similarly curved with minimal noticeable changes.
 This suggests that beyond a certain point, increasing $C$ no longer significantly impacts the model's fit, as it has already captured the data's structure effectively.

 | ![[Week 3 Answers-20241007223825517.webp]] | ![[Week 3 Answers-20241007223843138.webp]] |
 | ------------------------------------------ | ------------------------------------------ |